Are you looking for beautiful hidden gems in Indonesia to get off the beaten path?

 The small entrance fee also includes a snack, which you can enjoy in the outer part of the church.
 From here, you also have a spectacular view of the surrounding jungle.
 You can also look down from the beak and crown of the chicken.

 Even though the church was supposed to represent a dove, it is now known today as Chicken Church.
 To reach the church, you can either hike a bit through the surrounding jungle – beware, it can get muddy and slippery during the rainy season – or park in the adjacent parking lot.

-MALANG & TUMPAK SEWU FALLS, Java
+8. MALANG & TUMPAK SEWU FALLS, Java

-Not only is Malang a great place to situate yourself on an East Java holiday – from here you can arrange trips to the otherworldly Mount Bromo Volcano and the phenomenal Mt Ijen Volcano sunrise hike – but it’s an intriguing city in its own right.
+Not only is Malang a great place to situate yourself on an East Java holiday – from here, you can arrange trips to the otherworldly Mount Bromo Volcano and the phenomenal Mt Ijen Volcano sunrise hike – but it’s a fascinating city in its own right.

-BANYU WANA AMERTHA FALLS, Bali
+9. BANYU WANA AMERTHA FALLS, Bali

 by Nina from Plantiful Travels

 Banyu Wana Amertha Waterfalls are located close to Bedugul, 2 hours north of Ubud.
 The easiest way to travel there is by scooter from Bedugul.
-Several buses operate from Ubud or Sanur to Bedugul and the waterfalls can be easily located using Google Maps.
+Several buses operate from Ubud or Sanur to Bedugul, and the waterfalls can be easily located using Google Maps.
 It is only a few minutes down the road from Banyumala Twin Waterfall.
 The area is especially popular thanks to the Bali Gates (Handara Gate), the Pure Bratan (Floating Temple) and the famous Jatiluwih Rice Terrace.

-NUNG NUNG FALLS, Bali
+10. NUNG NUNG FALLS, Bali

 by Sean from Living Out Lau